Tulketh Mill

 Tulketh Mill is an Edwardian former cotton-spinning mill in Balcarres Road, Tulketh, Preston, Lancashire, England.
 It was designed by Fred Dixon of Oldham and built for the Tulketh Spinning Company in 1905.
-It is a grade II listed building.
+It is a Grade II listed building.
 The building currently houses contact centres and offices for Capita, Dixons Carphone and Hinduja Global Solutions.

-Talketh Mill, Water Lane
+Tulketh Mill, Water Lane

-An earlier Talketh Mill stood in Water Lane, Preston, until it was destroyed by fire in June 1883.
+An earlier Tulketh Mill stood in Water Lane, Preston, until it was destroyed by fire in June 1883.